FHantke/brave-browser-wiki/Custom-Headers.md

 ## X-Brave-Ads-Enabled header

-It helps the Brave Search backend to understand whether the requesting browser has Brave Ads enabled.
+It helps the Brave Search backend to understand whether the requesting browser has Brave Rewards enabled.
 As such, the header `X-Brave-Ads-Enabled: 1` is added to navigation requests to Brave Search.
 Otherwise, the header is not added.